jamesdanielwhitford/replit.github.io/tutorials/crud-app-tutorial.md

 from flask import Flask
 ```

-The "web" module is used for authentication so that only users with a replit account can get access to the application, "Flask" is used to send data through HTTP requests to our code, and "SQLAlchemy" to map our Python objects to the database.
+The Replit "web" module is used for Replit account authentication so that only team members with a replit account can get access to the application.
+"Flask" is used to send data through HTTP requests to our code.

 Initialize a flask application, with the following code: